awslabs/data-solutions-framework-on-aws/website/docs/intro.md

 The DSF on AWS library is available in Typescript or Python, select the right tab for code examples in your preferred language.

-In this quickstart we will show you how you can use DSF to deploy EMR Serverless, create a data lake with three stages (bronze, silver, gold), copy data to bronze, and process it to store it in the silver bucket.
+In this quickstart we will show you how you can use DSF to deploy EMR Serverless, deploy an S3 configured with AWS best practices, execute a Spark application for word counts and store the result in the created S3 bucket.
 You can find the full quick start example [here](https://github.com/awslabs/data-solutions-framework-on-aws/tree/main/examples/dsf-quickstart).
-The example uses `NY Taxi Trip data`, in which we will update the timestamp column and write the data to the S3 bucket that make up the silver stage.

 The sections below will take you through the steps of creating the CDK application and use it to deploy the infrastructure.